maehler/phd-thesis/markdown/chapter1.2.md

 ![Figure explaining the concept of sequence alignment?](figures/placeholder.png){#fig:seqalign width=100%}

 <!-- Genetic variants occur with different frequencies within a population.
 In order to detect rare variants with reasonable statistical power, you need a correspondingly large sample size.
 In some parts of the literature, rare variants are believed to be the largest contributors to phenotypic variance. -->

-These bullet points should probably go under association studies:

-- Rare variants and information content
-- Low effect variants: how many samples do you need?
-Human height study with 200k samples.